2CY – Mr Young

 The children work through the Year 2 National Curriculum with learning intentions used to break down larger curriculum statements for individual lessons.

-We actively seek to engage all pupils and nurture their talents through a wide variety of opportunities and activities and explore this through a variety of different topics.
-As in Year 1 each of these topics has a golden thread that runs through them and introduces a wide range of vocabulary.
+We actively seek to engage all pupils and nurture their talents through a wide variety of opportunities and activities and explore this through a variety of different Maestro projects.
+Although we use projects to engage children in learning we ensure that children know which subject that they are learning in each lesson.
+As in Year 1 each of these projects introduces new knowledge and a wide range of vocabulary.

 As part of our ‘quality teaching and learning cycle’, we use ‘assessment for learning’ strategies daily to inform the ‘next steps’ for our children.
 We carefully choose questions and investigative activities that will provide us with an insight into what and how children are learning in each lesson.
 They also ‘peer or self-assess’ against success criteria which acts as a checklist to support their understanding of a task.